86Box/docs/settings/display.rst

 * **Render threads:** allows the Voodoo workload to be split into multiple CPU threads.
 2 render threads are recommended for host systems with more than two CPU cores.
 * **SLI:** add a second Voodoo 2 card to the system, connected to the first one through Scan Line Interleave (SLI).
 * **Recompiler:** enable the Voodoo recompiler for faster emulation.

-.. note:: The Voodoo recompiler requires a host CPU with SSE2 support.
-SSE2 is present in most CPUs released since 2005.